Jenny Kropp

-She studied at University of Nebraska–Lincoln where she became All Region in 2000 and 2001 and All America Second Team in 2001.
+Born in Grand Island, Nebraska, Kropp graduated from Grand Island Central Catholic High School in 1998.
+She studied at University of Nebraska–Lincoln where she played at middle blocker for the Nebraska Cornhuskers.
+Kropp was a first-team All-Big 12 honoree in 2000 and 2001 and All America Second Team in 2001.

 After graduating from college, she played professionally in Puerto Rico, with Vaqueras de Bayamón from Liga de Voleibol Superior Femenino two years.

 She was named Sexiest Swimsuit Bikini Model Athlete on the 2009 AVP Tour, by the SoCal Beaches Magazine.